batichotti/batichotti/README.md

-# Welcome, I'm Mateus Cohuzer 🤟
+# Welcome, I'm Mateus Batichotti 🤟

+- 🖥️ Graduated as a Computer Technician from UTFPR - Campo Mourão
-- 🛰️ I am graduating as an IT technician at UTFPR - Campo Mourão
+- 🎓 Currently pursuing a degree in Computer Science at UTFPR - Campo Mourão

 - 🔎 Find me: